-The average American spends about $2600 per year on their commute.
+In the UK, the average person spends £146 a month commuting, totalling £1,752 a year and £135,871 over a lifetime.
 Those numbers can go up or down depending on the distance and the mode of transportation, but overall, the costs of commuting are high, and the environmental impact of cars and buses even higher in the long term.
 While ridesharing can cut costs, it also introduces other problems—such as the ecological impact of thousands of broken bikes and scooters per year, and problems of reliability and access when thousands of commuters compete to use the same limited inventory of sharable rides.

 The cost of shares has also gone up recently, as fees and exorbitant overhead costs take their toll on share companies.
-Some estimates place the yearly cost of riding shared bikes and scooters somewhere around $1600/year.
+Some estimates place the yearly cost of riding shared bikes and scooters somewhere around £1,156/year.
 While this is significantly less than the cost of driving, that same amount or less could be invested in an electric scooter that can last for years, especially if it’s a well-designed model like Unagi.
-Coming in at under $1000, both the single and dual-motor versions of Unagi cost much less than most commuters will spend in 12 months of ridesharing.
+Coming in at just £899, the Unagi costs much less than most commuters will spend in 12 months of ridesharing.